chatnoir-eu/chatnoir-resiliparse/docs/man/process-guard.rst

 Resiliparse Process Guards
 ==========================

-The Resiliparse Process Guard module is a set of decorators and context managers for guarding a processing context to stay within pre-defined limits on execution time and memory usage.
+The Resiliparse Process Guard module is a set of decorators and context managers for guarding running tasks to stay within pre-defined limits on execution time and memory usage.
 Process guards help to ensure the (partially) successful completion of batch processing jobs in which individual tasks may time out or use abnormal amounts of memory, but in which the success of the whole job is not threatened by (a few) individual failures.
 A guarded processing context will be interrupted upon exceeding its resource limits so that the task can be skipped or rescheduled.

 TimeGuard
 ---------

-:class:`.TimeGuard` guards a function or a specific execution context to not exceed a set execution time limit.
-Upon reaching this limit, an exception or a signal will be sent to interrupt execution.
+:class:`.TimeGuard` guards the execution time of a function or a specific program context to not exceed a certain time limit.
+Upon reaching this limit, an exception or a signal is sent to interrupt execution.
 The guard timeout can be reset at any time by proactively reporting progress to the guard instance.

 For guarding a function, the decorator interface can be used: